THE WALTZ DANCE STYLES

 The country western waltz also uses running progressive steps more often than the other forms of waltz.
-Most of the movements in Amerian waltz can be done in country western waltz.
+Most of the movements in American waltz can be done in country western waltz.
 The main difference is the music, that is, country western style waltzes (and maybe boots).
-Check out some of the music suggestions here, Country Western Waltz Music Recommendations.
 Here is a beautiful country western waltz performance performed by Dan Gibbons and Pam Ford.

-International waltz style style is similar to American style waltz dance style with the main difference being that the dance partners maintain a closed position throughout the dance.
-It is not customary to open up in the International waltz.
-Also, it was heavily standardized in the early twentieth century in England to make it easier for judging panels to score the dance during dance competitions.
-This process of standardization made the International waltz the perfect form for Dancesport.
-It is still danced in Europe socially but less so in America but it is the most common form of waltz for competitions.
+In the International waltz style, dance partners maintain a closed position throughout the dance unlike the American waltz.
+It is not customary to use th eopen position in the International waltz.
+Also, it was heavily standardized in the early twentieth century in England to make it easier for judging panels for scoring.
+This process of standardization made the International waltz the perfect form for dance sport.
+This form of waltz is the most common form of waltz for competitions.

-The music is similar to waltz music commonly used for Amerian style waltz but some of the competition music is slightly slower.
+The music is similar to waltz music commonly used for American style waltz but competition music is slower.
 The American and International waltzes over the years are trending to share most of the movements and at times it is difficult to distinguish them.
 Here is a gorgeous International style waltz with Dan Gibbons and Adrianna Pacheco at Pattie Wells’ Dancetime’s showcase.